 2. Invest in real estate — with as little as $500

-You don’t need millions of dollars — not even thousands — to invest in real estate.
+You don’t have to have millions of dollars — or even thousands — to invest in real estate.
 With Fundrise you can invest in the real estate market with as little as $500.
+In the past, this type of real estate investing was available only to the richest, but nowadays any U.S. resident over the age of 18 can invest, regardless of net worth.

 3. Invest effortlessly